-They are authentic, and honest about how many times they failed while trying to pursue their dreams.
-They know their company’s metrics off-head and are never shy to admit that sometimes they were stupid and overreaching.
-But overreaching is the whole point, that’s how innovation sprung up, and that’s how ideas that became the world’s biggest startup economies (read Facebook, Uber, Airbnb, Dropbox) came to be.
+Founders are honest about how many times they failed while trying to pursue their dreams.
+They know their company’s metrics off-head and never shy away from admitting that sometimes they were stupid and overreaching.
+But overreaching is the whole point, that’s how innovation happens, and that’s how what began as ideas turned into the world’s biggest startup economies (read Facebook, Uber, Airbnb, Dropbox).

 Journalists are always looking for something newsworthy to publish.
-One thing about politicians is that they have learnt to stay relevant every single day as they get published all over newspapers, magazines and online media companies all the time.
-Sometimes more than 5 times a day.
-As a founder, you need to find ways to make your startup stay on the news.
+One thing about politicians is that they have learnt to stay relevant every single day so that they can keep getting published in newspapers, magazines and online media outlets.
+The most newsworthy politicians appear in the news daily, sometimes more than 5 times a day.
+As a founder, you need to think like a politician and find ways to make your startup stay in the news.

 The best way to do that would be to stay relevant.
 In every pitch, find an angle that resonates with whatever publication you are pitching and highlight that.
-Don’t force a particular story on every media company or journalist that you approach.
-However, find points that would interest particular publications.
+Don’t force one particular story on every media company or journalist that you approach.
+However, tailor your approach and find points that would interest particular publications.

-Most companies that make the news every time have a story behind their success, why they do what they do, and why anyone should care.
-It’s never just a story but a captivating story.
+Companies that make the news always have a story behind their success.
+They explain to their audiences why they do what they do, and why anyone should care.
+In order to capture attention, you need to have a captivating brand story.

 Think about your business, and ask yourself, “What’s our story?”
-Play the story in your head several times, put yourself in a journalist’s shoes and ask yourself again, “would this story interest me?”
+Play the story in your head several times, put yourself in a journalist’s shoes and ask yourself, “Would this story interest me?”

-The bottom-line is this: always have a memorable presentation about your company, product, and team and how you came to be.
+The bottom line is this: always have a memorable story about your company, product, and team and how you came to be.

 3. Find target publications & journalists

-It’s important to come up with a list of publications that ply your company’s niche.
-Then it’s also very important to list journalists that would be interested in your story from this list of publications.
-How do you find both publications and journalists interested in what you have to say?
+It’s important to come up with a list of publications that have access to your company’s niche.
+Beyond that, it’s also very important to identify which journalists would be interested in specific angles of your story.
+How do you find both publications and journalists who are interested in what you have to say?

-Not to brag but this is where Press Farm comes in.
-This is a platform that enables you to sort out and filter journalists and publications worldwide to help you settle on your choice of journalists after which you are given the contact information for a small fee.
+Not to brag but this is where Pressfarm comes in.
+Our platform enables you to sort and filter through over 1 million journalists and publications worldwide to help you settle on your choice of journalists.
+Once you’ve chosen your preferred journalists, you can use Pressfarm credits to pay for the contact information. after which you are given the contact information for a small fee.
 Very easy, right?

 4. Press Release Distribution services

-With a little budget, you could use newswire services to distribute information about a product launch or a new milestone that your company has met.
-Journalists are always on this press release services looking for a story and so are bloggers and anyone else that writes.
-This could provide a huge break for your company if your story catches up with the right journalists.
-PR companies also use newswire services a lot so instead of hiring a PR firm, you could as well just do it.
+With a small budget, you could use newswire services to distribute information about a product launch or a new milestone that your company has met.
+Journalists and bloggers are always scouring these press release services looking for a story.
+If your story catches up with the right journalists, then using these services could give you the break your company needs.

 5. Find out where your target market resides

 You want your company’s story published on web pages, TV Shows, magazines and newspapers that your target market flocks to.
-Once you have picked your contacts list from Press Farm, the best thing to do is to visit the publications and read articles from the contacts in your list.
-Know how your journalists tweet and how their followers respond.
+Once you have picked your contacts list from Pressfarm, the best thing to do is to visit the publications and read articles from the contacts in your list.
+Take time to learn what kind of content your journalists produce and how their followers engage with this content.
 Read the stories to see how the reporters compose them and what they are interested in.

 6. Stay niche relevant

-Your contact journalists won’t get back to you if the story is not made to fill their niche.
-That’s your one job.
-For example, you could have a technology company that makes mobile applications but how do you make a huge gaming publication like Gamespot want to write about you?
+Your contact journalists won’t get back to you if the story doesn’t meet the needs of their niche.
+This is one of your most important responsibilities when pitching journalists.
+For example, let’s assume you have a technology company that makes mobile applications, and you want to approach a huge gaming publication like Gamespot with this story.

-Let’s say you have built a few games before.
-That’s what you pitch to them about.
+Let’s assume you have built a few games before.
+That’s what you pitch them about.
 They are not interested in the android calculator you built; nor are they interested in the reminders application that you are so proud of.
 They want gaming stories.
-Give them those.
-That’s how you fill in a niche that isn’t your core product.
+Give them these stories.
+That’s how you stay relevant in a niche that isn’t your core product.

-Don’t copy and paste your email and send it to every other journalist you spent a lot of time looking for.
-Don’t send out mass emails to journalists as well.
-Make every pitch different and let it be on a personal level.
-Make the journalist want to write back.
-Talk about stories they covered and how you got an interest in them.
+Don’t just copy-paste a generic email and send it to all the journalists in your media list.
+Don’t send out mass emails to journalists either.
+Tailor your pitch to appeal to every single journalist you reach out to.
+Reaching out to a journalist on a personal level encourages the journalist to write back.
+Talk about stories they’ve covered and why you’re interested in them.
 Tell them your story is exclusive and let that be true.
 Inform them why their readers would be interested.
 Don’t spam your contacts.

-Have I left any other DIY PR strategies out of this list?
-Let me know by reaching out to me through our company’s Twitter page @thepressfarm.
+Have we left any other DIY PR strategies out of this list?
+Let us know by reaching out to me through our company’s Twitter page @pressfarmpr.